 Now you’re familiar with all the benefits of the KonMari method.
 So, it’s time to jump in and learn how to fold clothes like Marie Kondo!

 The instructions can sound a little confusing on their own.
-So, we’ll add images and videos to make sure you understand each of the steps.
+So, we’ll add images and videos to ensure you understand each step.

 And once you’ve got it, it’s super simple.
 Do it a few times, and it will come to you naturally.
 This method is sure to keep your closets spick and span.
 So, let’s get into it!